Durga-Pillai/DailyCare/README.md

 Every PATCH immediately updates the UI before the server confirms.
 This feels fast but means the UI can briefly show an incorrect state if the network is slow and the server rejects the update.
-The rollback in `onError` corrects this but the user may notice the flicker.

 **MSW over a real stub backend**
 MSW runs entirely in the browser — no separate process needed.